jmkng/scout/README.md

 defer allocator.free(locations);
 ```

-The `start` method returns a match if the index is the beginning of a pattern,
+The Scout.starts method returns a match if the index is the beginning of a pattern,
-or null if it is not.
+or null otherwise.

 ```zig
 const haystack = "hello >> world";